 With all the confusion, I took almost 2 hours to reach there instead of one.

 But when we reached there, we saw loads of police vans and soldiers as well as important looking men and cars.
 And there was a big crowd.
 What was going on?
 Was there a riot going on?
 Did an important person die?

 It was only later that we found out that the new prime minister of egypt was on a diplomatic tour here.
 Take a look at how popular he is.
 Everyone’s crowding to look at him!

 The only sad thing is, with all the security going on, the food bazaar wasn’t around(and I was so looking forward to eating some kebabs and we were all famished.

 Anyway we stopped by castroni for a bit.
 This is a shop that sells international goods and also a great place to buy coffee and gourmet chocolates.

 And then we quickly drove home and quickly made some noodles.
 We were all so famished.
 After that, I quickly made some chicken noodle soup as this was to be brought to my in laws.
 And we waited for Cart to come back from home so we could all go together.

 Initially, it was supposed to be a small dinner together.
 But when we reached there, we saw the table nicely set up.
 And then my sister in law and her children arrived.
-Wow, it was quite festive here!
+It felt quite festive!
 I guess this is a sort of impromtu Hari Raya celebration?
-Hahaha!

 But I am glad to see how well our families are interacting together.
-They seem to extremely friendly and get along with each other and that’s lovely to see.
+They seem to extremely friendly and get along with each other and that was lovely to see.
 I’d hate to be in a relationship where the parents and in laws don’t see eye to eye.